mellalux/bingo/README.md

-# Developer BINGO
+# BINGO

-Developer BINGO is a simple web application where users can interact with a grid of cells containing different data.
-The goal is to select the relevant cells and achieve a winning combination.
+BINGO is a Bingo web application where users interact with a grid of cells related to various topics such as home loans and electric vehicle experiences.
+The goal is to select cells that answer questions correctly to win the game.

 ## Table of Contents